brightzheng100/instana-server-on-k8s/all-in-k8s/README.md

 This repository guides you through how to set up Instana on an CNCF-certified / OSS Kubernetes cluster, with 3rd party Operators for building the datastore components.

+Tested environments and the Instana version used:

+- Red Hat OpenShift Container Platform (OCP) v4.10 -- it should work in other OCP v4.x versions
+- on Instana version `253-1`, which is configurable through `export INSTANA_VERSION=<YOUR DESIRED VERSION>`

+Please note that there are a couple of beta features turned on by default, as of writing:
+- BeeInstana
+- Apdex
+- Logging
+- Automation / Actioin Framework

+You may turn off some of them to save some resources, if you want.

+## Architecture

+TODO

 ## Prerequisites

 ### The Tools